 BEST TIME TO VISIT PAI

-The best time to visit Pai is during the cooler, dry season which is November through to February, though this is also peak season for tourists.
+The best time to visit Pai is during the cooler, dry season which is November through to February, though this is also the peak season for tourists.

 The wet season in Pai is typically May through to September, but you can expect fewer tourists during these months.
 Also, the rice fields and waterfalls will be at their best during the wet season.